 Hello Moe Norman Fans,

-With that being said I had just played a tournament out in Phenix and once the event was over I needed to get fit for some new woods and Driver over at ping.
-Ping has always been very good to me and as a full time player they allow to get fit in there professional department where they have all the trackman 4 and premium balls to get accurate feedback.
+With that being said I had just played a tournament out in Phoenix and once the event was over I needed to get fit for some new woods and Driver over at ping.
+Ping has always been very good to me and as a full-time player, they allow to get fit in their professional department where they have all the trackman 4 and premium balls to get accurate feedback.
 I hadn’t been there since before my swing change so I wasn’t sure how my numbers had changed.
 Before the single plane swing my speed was 111 to 112 with a ball speed in the low 160s.
 PGA tour average is 112 so I was very average for a PGA tour level.

 I wasn’t sure what to expect.
-I knew I was hitting it hard in my tournament but I assumed the speed had gone down simply because there is way less rotations and movement in the single plane method compared to a normal swing.
+I knew I was hitting it hard in my tournament but I assumed the speed had gone down simply because there is way fewer rotations and movement in the single plane method compared to a normal swing.
 It was a cool experience because it had gone up.
 My speed was 113 to 114 with ball speeds getting over 170 which I had never done before.
-For me it was a big deal because power is so important to good golf so to have the actually evidence of more power was amazing.
+For me, it was a big deal because power is so important to good golf so as to have the actual evidence of more power was amazing.
 Just wanted to share with the group.

-Here is some photos of my swing sequence:
+Here are some photos of my swing sequence: